raju248/King-Of-Fighters/README.md

 # king-of-fighters

-It is 2D game which I created for Software Developement I course in 1st year of my university.
+It is a 2D game which I created for Software Developement-I course in 1st year 2nd semester of my university.

 Made with iGraphics,